 Maintain a list of speakers: The committee curates a list of ePIC speakers and nominated speaker candidates along with the rationale for their nominations.

 Presentation review assistance: Committee members provide support to presenters and approving entities throughout the review process, offering constructive feedback and guidance on presentation content, clarity, and adherence to standards.
-They also ensure compliance with policies regarding the preservation and accessibility of approved presentation materials.
+They also ensure compliance with the review procedure and policies regarding the preservation and accessibility of approved presentation materials.

 II.2 Interactions with Other Standing Committees

-II.2.1: Interaction with ePIC DEI Committee
+II.2.1: Interaction with ePIC Collaboration Culture Committee

-The CTC will actively seek advice from the ePIC DEI Committee through interactions with the CTC DEI Committee Liaison.
+The CTC will actively seek advice from the ePIC CCC through interactions with the CTC CCC Liaison.
 This collaboration will focus on:

 Nominations support and inclusive inreach strategies: Collaborating on the development and implementation of inclusive inreach strategies to ensure nominations for a diverse pool of speakers.
 This includes ensuring representation across various demographic categories such as gender, race, age, career stage, location, etc.

-Demographic review and identification of imbalances: Reviewing with DEI Liaison statistics on the demographics of selected and nominated speakers to assess the diversity and inclusivity of the speaker pool, and identifying potential imbalances in speaker selection based on tracked categories.
+Demographic review and identification of imbalances: Reviewing with CCC Liaison statistics on the demographics of selected and nominated speakers to assess the diversity and inclusivity of the speaker pool, and identifying potential imbalances in speaker selection based on tracked categories.
 This review is aimed at increasing the probability of equitable representation and informs adjustments to the speaker selection process.

-Integration and improvement: Integrating feedback from the ePIC DEI Committee into the speaker selection process and all other activities of the ePIC CTC.
+Integration and improvement: Integrating feedback from the ePIC CCC into the speaker selection process and all other activities of the ePIC CTC.
 This includes establishing regular communication channels to exchange information, share updates, and address any concerns or challenges related to diversity and inclusion efforts.

 II.2.2: Interaction with ePIC Membership Committee